desyqml/clic/README.md

 # Download and Downsample `CLIC` dataset
 * **Downloading the full dataset** (13.24 GB)
-    To download the full dataset to a folder simply run:
+    To download the full dataset to a folder simply run (in `clic/src/clic/`):
     ```bash
     python downloader.py --path YOURPATH
     ```